Maeve Glass

 Property

-Maeve Glass ’09 is a legal historian of early America.
-Her publications explore a variety of related subjects, including the importance of mercantile networks in shaping the United States Constitution, the formation of state citizenship as a category in abolitionist rhetoric, and the invention of constitutional history as a professional field of study.
-Glass’ work exploring these topics has appeared or is forthcoming in the Columbia Law Review, Fordham Law ReviewMichigan Law Review, and The University of Chicago Law Review, among other publications.
+Maeve Glass ’09 is a legal historian who focuses on the formation of constitutional law in early America.
+Her work investigating the foundations of America’s constitutional order has appeared in the Columbia Law Review, Fordham Law ReviewMichigan Law Review, and The University of Chicago Law Review, among other publications.
 Her scholarship has received the Kathryn T. Preyer Prize and the William Cromwell Dissertation Prize from the American Society for Legal History.

-At Columbia Law, Glass teaches two foundation 1L courses: Constitutional Law and Property.
+At Columbia Law School, Glass teaches two foundation first-year courses: Constitutional Law and Property.
 In addition, she teaches upper-level courses in American Constitutional History and a seminar on the history of race, law, and slavery.
 Glass was recognized for her law teaching in 2021 as the recipient of the Willis L.M.
 Reese Prize for Excellence in Teaching.

 Publications